illyanyc/technitrade/README.md

 # Interface

-User interfaces with the application using Amazon Lex Bot.
+User interfaces with the application using SMS enabled by Twilio service.
+Twilio service connects to AWS Lex Bot which handles all the conversation logig.

 Amazon Lex Bot gathers the following user info:

 1. Name